FelixBer/FindFunc/README.md

 The size of a function includes all of its chunks.

-Note: Function size matching is very fast and ideal to cut down candiates quickly!
+Note: Function size matching is very fast and ideal to cut down candidates quickly!